-As guests entered, they were greeted with a refreshing glass of tart passionfruit lemonade and a red envelope filled with a gold foil-wrapped chocolate coin following the Chinese tradition, hóng bāo symbolizing good wishes and luck for the new year ahead.
+As guests entered, they were greeted with refreshing passionfruit lemonade and red envelopes filled with gold foil-wrapped chocolate coins following the Chinese tradition, hóng bāo symbolizing good wishes and luck for the new year ahead.

 Inside the servery, colorful paper umbrellas hung from the ceiling and a table featured an elaborate tropical fruit display with lychees, mangoes and dragon fruit.
-There was even a cute, floppy-eared creature carved into the pink and green flesh of a watermelon by Schwab Dining’s chef Raul Lacara, senior associate director of executive conferences and catering services, in honor of the year 2020’s Chinese zodiac animal.
+There was even a cute, floppy-eared creature carved into the pink and green flesh of a watermelon pink.
+This artistry came compliments of Schwab Dining’s chef Raul Lacara in honor of 2020’s Chinese zodiac animal, the rat.

-Diners continue coming back every year for the feast.
-This year, the Stanford Dining team united to pull out all the stops.
-At the hot station, selections included Thai curry with chicken and Kabocha squash, and Bangkok Chinatown fried rice studded with Lap Cheong Chinese sausage.
+Diners continue to come back every year for the feast.
+As usual the Stanford Dining team went above and beyond to offer a variety of flavors and cuisines from regions across Asia.
+At the hot station, selections included made-to-order pad thai with shrimp and sweet radish, and Bangkok Chinatown fried rice studded with Lap Cheong Chinese sausage.
 Guests also enjoyed a plethora of vegetarian dishes such as “Ants on a Tree” noodles with mushrooms and Sichuan peppercorns, and fire-roasted eggplant.

-As if on cue, Lyron Co Ting Keh, ’24, stood in the middle of the servery and looked around in amazement.
-“This is insane,” he said.
-“The food reminds me of all the Chinese restaurants we go to back home in L.A. and also the Philippines.”
-First stop on his list was “The Pig Station.”
-After receiving a steamed bao filled with tender chunks of suckling pig carved on the spot, he stopped at condiment table where he tucked hoisin, green onions, and picked carrots and cucumbers into his pillowy bun.
+Lyron Co Ting Keh, ’24, looked around in amazement.
+“This food is insane,” he said.
+“It reminds me of all the Chinese restaurants back home in L.A. and also the Philippines.”
+First stop on his list was the Pig Station.
+After receiving a steamed bao filled with tender chunks of suckling pig carved on the spot, Keh stopped at condiment table where he tucked hoisin, green onions, and picked carrots and cucumbers into his pillowy bun.

 Wilbur Dining executive chef Mychel Brewster was delighted to see the positive reaction.
 “This is our biggest event.
 We will serve 1,300 undergraduate and graduate students, as well as Stanford community members.
 This year, we focused on making everything bigger and better.
-Staff from all the dining halls came out.
-Even the Schwab Executive Services Team lent a hand.
+Staff from all the dining halls came out to lend a hand.
 Our focus was on food quality and ambiance — all to make our students happy.”

-The delicious food, coupled with entertainment provided by Stanford Chinese Dance, O-Tone, Stanford Taiko, Mua Lac Hong and Stanford Wushu, made it an evening students will not soon forget and one that they will eagerly await next year.
+The authentic food, coupled with entertainment provided by Stanford Chinese Dance, O-Tone, Stanford Taiko, Mua Lac Hong and Stanford Wushu, made it an evening guests will not soon forget and one that they will eagerly await until next year.